terrence-celestine/Programming-Notes/TypeScript.md

 5. Tuples - An array with a fixed length and list which type of data it contains at each position.

-4. Union Types - Let's an argument be different types.
+6. Union Types - Let's an argument be different types, types can be switched by re-assigning variable.

+7. Literal Types -

+8. Type alias/Custom Type - variables that point to core type, union types, or literal types.
+Can be useful for complex types and make code more readable.

 ```tsx
 // basic type